Last Updated on: September 30th, 2020

 I want to help you, too, however I can.

-Answering comments and connecting with others is one of my favourite parts of blogging.
+Answering comments and connecting with others is one of my favorite parts of blogging.
 Some might say, “That’s what social media is for,” (and they are right) but so is writing in a personal blog!

 So that’s my plan.